-This section describes procedures to mount the sample-draw gas detector in the monitoring environment and wire the sample-draw detector to power and an external device.
+This section describes procedures to mount the sample draw gas detector in the monitoring environment and wire the sample draw detector to a controller.

-Mounting the Sample-Draw Combustible Gas Detector
+Mounting the Sample Draw Combustible Gas Detector

 - 1. Select the mounting site.
 Consider the following when you select the mounting site. - Is there enough room to open the housing door and make wiring connections at the bottom of the housing and tubing connections at the right of the housing?